 Readmission.
 After an absence of at least one semester, suspended students may request readmission by appealing to the Dean of the College of Graduate Studies.
 The Graduate Dean presents the appeal to the Graduate and Research Council for its review and action.
-Decisions of the Graduate and Research Council regarding readmission are final.
+Decisions of the Graduate and Research Council regarding readmission are final and may not be appealed.